netdata/netdata/docs/store/stream-metrics.md

 child database, disable the child dashboard, or enable SSL on the streaming connection between the parent and child.

 See the [streaming reference](/streaming/README.md) for details on all the possible configurations and options.

+When using Netdata's default TSDB (`dbengine`), the parent node maintains separate databases for itself and every child node streaming to it.
+Each instance is sized identically based on the `dbengine multihost disk space` setting in `netdata.conf`.
+See our doc on [changing metrics retention](/docs/store/change-metrics-strorage.md) for details.

 ### Related reference documentation